Skip to main content

 Defines the key used to access this raw value in the packet.

-Keys are often JsonPath or XPath strings
+Keys are often JSONPath or XPath strings

 ParameterDescriptionRequired